 The Red and the Black is set during the Bourbon Restoration (1814-1830), which brought the Bourbon dynasty back on the throne after the defeat of Napoleon at Waterloo and his exile to St. Helena.
 Its protagonist, Julien Sorel, is the son of a carpenter in the provinces.
 But he is obsessed with visions of Napoleonic glory and dreams of achieving fame in battle.
 His favorite reading is The Bulletins of the Grand Army, which reported on the actions of Napoleon’s forces and their enemies.
 Although he never fights in a single battle, Julien continually turns to military metaphors (conquest, siege, feint) when reflecting on his ambitions and the obstacles he encounters in fulfilling them.
 Although Julien wins a prized commission in the army from his future father-in-law, the shrewd and perspicacious Marquis de la Mole, as Allan Bloom notes, the novel portrays Julien as a bedroom warrior, defying injury and death to sneak around the houses of his lovers, rather than as an officer of the hussars.

 Sentimental Education takes place in the years leading up to and following the revolution of 1848.
 The protagonist, Frédéric Moreau, is young enough to be the son of Julien Sorel.
 But the differences between the two young men are dramatic.
 Where Julien is passionate, ambitious, and driven, never taking his eyes off his visions of glory or acting (or even thinking) in a manner contrary to his passions, Moreau is something of a schemer and dilettante.
-In the event that his passions run up against obstacles, he makes back-up plans, which also fail because of his inability to commit himself.
+In the event that his passions run up against obstacles, he makes back-up plans, which also come to grief because of his inability to commit himself.
 When he finds himself rebuffed by Mme.
 Arnoux, the object of his passion, he initiates a relationship with the prostitute Rosannette.
 But the life he has with her provides no outlet for his ambition, so he becomes the lover of the cold and unscrupulous Mme.
 Dambreuse, who has a wealthy husband and whose support he hopes will catapult him to a position of fame and prestige.
 His ventures in politics prove just as fruitless and abortive.
 Attempting to gauge public opinion during a period of erratic political shifts, he gives speeches in which he attacks the rich and terrifies his wealthy sponsor.
 When Moreau presents himself as an earnest republican, voicing his support for a speech that calls for the state to seize the banks, abolish legacies, and create a fund for workers, the person giving the speech blasts him for having refused to fund a democratic newspaper in the past.
 The distracted and desultory nature of his personality, moreover, makes its impact felt on the level of narrative construction, which appears increasingly fractured, incomplete, and unresolved.

 One of key differences between the two novels is that Moreau does not ever compare himself to historical models, whereas Julien is highly conscious of how the heroes he admires would look upon his actions.
 It is not only the image of Bonaparte that has evaporated by the time Moreau arrives in Paris from the provinces, but also that historical consciousness as such, which would have served as a vessel for the feelings, values, and thoughts of the old aristocracy, has largely dissipated.
 As René Girard puts it,